 Mexican food cravings are a constant around here.
-Some of my favorite vegetarian quinoa recipes are Mexican inspired and for good reason.
+Some of my favorite vegetarian quinoa meals are Mexican inspired and for good reason.
 With spices like chili powder, cumin and adobo sauce and veggies like corn, zucchini, poblano (or green bell pepper) and fire roasted tomatoes, it’s totally mouthwatering!

 Recipes to Share with Vegetarian Mexican Quinoa